battez/learning/react-js.md

 - Default parameters are included in the ES6 spec
 - With arrow functions, you can create functions without using the function keyword.
 You also often do not have to use the return keyword.
 - **Promises** Promises give us a way to make sense out of asynchronous behavior.

+#### Classes
+ It is important to note that React components always have to call super in their constructors to be set up properly.